 What You Should Know About Graduating From Community College in Iowa

 Looking at the top careers as well as declining careers should help you choose your educational program.
-Based on 2020 median wage data, the top five highest paying careers requiring an associate degree in Iowa were air traffic controllers, dental hygienists, nuclear medicine technologists, electrical and electronic engineering technologists and technicians, and diagnostic medical sonographers.
+Based on 2021 median wage data, the top five highest paying careers requiring an associate degree in Iowa were air traffic controllers, dental hygienists, nuclear medicine technologists, diagnostic medical sonographers, and funeral home managers.

-The top five careers with the most job openings in Iowa for people with an associate degree are preschool teachers (except special education), paralegals and legal assistants, agricultural and food science technicians, computer network support specialists, and dental hygienists.
+The top five careers with the most job openings in Iowa for people with an associate degree are preschool teachers (except special education), paralegals and legal assistants, radiologic technicians, agricultural and food science technicians, and physical therapist assistants.

 Some career options for people with associate degrees are declining.
-The jobs in Iowa requiring an associate degree that are expected to decline the most are respiratory therapy technicians, desktop publishers, human resources assistants (except payroll and timekeeping), mechanical drafters, and avionics technicians.
+The jobs in Iowa requiring an associate degree that are expected to decline the most are desktop publishers, avionics technicians, and morticians.

 Understanding financial aid options can help make your college degree more affordable.
 Below, we’ve listed some federal and state resources that will help you find grants, scholarships, and other financial aid options for Iowa students earning an associate degree.